 Provide care and determine appropriate support to affected students.

 Offer to the student and parent/guardian steps for re-integration to school.
-Re-integration may include obtaining a written release from the parent/guardian to speak with any health care providers; conferring with the student and parent/guardian about any specific requests on how to handle the situation; informing the student’s teachers about possible days of absences; allowing accommodations for make-up work (being understanding that missed assignments may add stress to the student); appropriate staff maintaining ongoing contact with the student to monitor the student’s actions and mood; and working with the parent/guardian to involve the student in an aftercare plan.
+Re-integration may include obtaining a written release from the parent/guardian to speak with any health care providers; conferring with the student and parent/guardian about any specific requests on how to handle the situation; informing the student’s teachers about possible days of absences; allowing accommodations for make-up work (being understanding that missed assignments may add stress to the student); appropriate staff maintaining ongoing contact with the student to monitor the student’s actions and mood; and working with the parent/guardian to involve the student in an aftercare plan; providing parents/guardians/caregivers/families local emergency numbers for after school and weekend emergency contacts.

 Supporting Students during or after a Mental Health Crisis

 Students shall be encouraged through the education program and in OCS activities to notify a teacher, the Executive Director, another OCS administrator, psychologist, OCS counselor, suicide prevention liaisons, or other adult when they are experiencing thoughts of suicide or when they suspect or have knowledge of another student’s suicidal intentions.
 OCS staff should treat each report seriously, calmly, and with active listening and support.
-Staff should be non-judgmental to students and discuss with the student, and parent/guardian, about additional resources to support the student.
+Staff should be non-judgmental to students and discuss with the student and the student’s parent/guardian about additional resources to support the student.

 Responding After a Suicide Death (Postvention)